dkyxhjj/cordial.ai/README.md

+# ✨ Smart Email Rewriter — “Say it better, instantly.”

+Write and rewrite emails in seconds with one click.
+Whether you're replying to professors, applying to jobs, or responding to difficult conversations, this Chrome extension drafts polished messages effortlessly.

+---

+## 🔧 Features

+- 🔁 Rewrites any email with one click or `Ctrl+Shift+R`
+- 🧠 AI-powered drafting based on tone and context
+- 💬 Supports professional, friendly, formal, or concise tone
+- 🔒 Google OAuth login
+- 📦 Free credit system for users (10 free credits on sign-up)
+- 💾 Supabase-powered user tracking

+---

 ## 🛠️ Setting Up Environment Variables

 To run this project, you need to create a `.env` file in the root directory and populate it with your credentials.